NLnetLabs/krill-manual/source/publication-server.rst

 configuration that allows `192.0.2.0/24` and the IPv6 documentation prefix access to the API, and all clients to publish is below.

+It is recommended to publish the RRDP content on a different hostname.

 `/etc/nginx/sites-enabled/krill.example.org`

 .. code-block:: text